 2. Based on the SCEF Reference ID for cancellation included in step 1a or local context lookup in step 1b, the SCEF determines TLTRI of the configured Monitoring Event which needs cancellation.

 3. The SCEF sends a Cancel Monitoring Event Request (TLTRI, Cause) message to the T8 Destination Address.
 Cause value indicates the reason for cancellation of the previously configured Monitoring Event.
+If SCEF receives MSISDN(s) or External Identifier(s) in step 1 for group based processing and the Maximum Number of Reports applies to the monitoring event configuration, the SCEF sets the stored number of reports of the indicated UE(s) to Maximum Number of Reports and includes such UE identifier(s) in the Cancel Monitoring Event Request to the SCS/AS.
+If SCEF determines that the reporting for the group is complete based on the update above, the SCEF deletes the associated Monitoring Event configuration and request the HSS to delete the related monitoring event configuration for the group.

 4. The SCS/AS sends a Cancel Monitoring Event Response (Cause) message to the SCEF.
-The SCS/AS deletes T8 context associated with the TLTRI received in step 3.
 Cause indicates the result of the procedure.
+For single UE configuration, the SCS/AS deletes T8 context associated with the TLTRI received in step 3; for group based configuration, the SCS/AS deletes T8 context associated with the TLTRI received in step 3 when the event monitoring of the last UE in the group is cancelled.

 5. The SCEF deletes T8 context and the SCEF EPS Bearer context associated with the TLTRI sent in step 3.